 Rear Underride Guards

-One other dangerous aspect of the vehicle’s height is addressed through safety regulations requiring rear underride guards.
-However, even when these guards have been properly installed the weight of the truck in combination with the speed they and the other car is traveling often means that these underride guards do little in the way of preventing serious and fatal injuries.
-In a 2013 study conducted by the Insurance Institute for Highway safety, underride guards were found to be deficient in preventing injuries in certain crash types.
-This means that even when there are safety measures implemented, they often are insufficient at protecting us against fatal injuries on the road.
+Rear underride guards theoretically prevent smaller cars from sliding underneath large trucks.
+However, even when these guards are properly installed, the extreme speed and weight of the truck often means that underride guards do little to actually prevent serious and fatal injuries.
+In a 2013 study conducted by the Insurance Institute for Highway Safety, underride guards were found to be deficient in preventing injuries in certain crash types.
+This means that even when safety measures are implemented, they are often insufficient at protecting against fatal injuries on the road.

-- Pennsylvania law requires if a party wants to pursue a wrongful death claim they must file the complaint within two years from the date of death.
+- Under Pennsylvania law, if a person wants to pursue a wrongful death claim, he or she must file the complaint within two years from the date of the victim’s death.

-- After a death caused by negligence or misconduct, only a close relative or personal representative of the person who was killed, called the “decedent,” has the legal right to seek compensation for damages, which may include medical and funeral expenses, lost income over the decedent’s expected life span, and the loss of companionship.
+- After a death caused by negligence or misconduct, only a close relative or personal representative of the person who was killed, called the “decedent,” has the legal right to seek compensation (“damages”), which may include medical and funeral expenses, lost income over the decedent’s expected lifespan, and the loss of companionship.

-Even in the aftermath of a fatal car accident, insurance companies and other liable parties will likely try to avoid or minimize their obligations for a fatal car accident.
+Even in the aftermath of a deadly truck accident, insurance companies and other liable parties will likely try to avoid or minimize their obligations.
 This makes it essential for you to have strong, determined representation by a qualified wrongful death attorney who knows how to work against the tactics used by insurance companies and their representatives.

-Injured individuals can hold truck drivers and trucking companies legally liable for harm caused by their negligence or noncompliance.
-If you were injured or have lost a loved one in a trucking accident, contact our trucking accident lawyers for a free & confidential consultation.
-We have the experience and resources to properly prepare and pursue a trucking accident claim.
-Our personal injury lawyers can negotiate with the trucking company, insurance company, and any other relevant parties in the matter.
+In Pennsylvania, injured individuals can hold truck drivers and trucking companies legally liable for harm caused by their negligence or noncompliance.
+If you were injured or lost a loved one in a trucking accident, our Philadelphia accident lawyers can help you understand your family’s legal options.

-To set up a free legal consultation, call Reiff & Bily at 1-800-861-6708 or contact us online.
-Since the Pennsylvania statutes of limitation and statute of repose can bar your claim through the passage of time alone, time may be of the essence.
+To set up a free legal consultation, call Reiff & Bily at (215) 274-0072, or contact us online.
+Since the Pennsylvania statutes of limitation can bar your claim if you wait for too long, time may be of the essence.
 In some cases, you may need to act immediately to preserve evidence in your trucking accident case.
 Contact us today to start discussing your injury confidentially and free of charge.